 - Pick clothes out the night before or for the entire week!
 On laundry folding day, you can set aside clothes for each school day of the week.
 This makes life so much easier because there is no arguing about what to wear or wasting time looking for socks.
 The kids already know what to put on for each day.
 You can even have an “Express Yourself” day where the kids can pick out their own outfit for the day.
 You want to wear a tutu with rainboots… great!
 Plaid shorts and a striped shirt?
 Go for it! …but you have to wait for Express Yourself day.

-- Make a breakfast plan.
+- Make a breakfast plan that fuels your kids.
 Instead of getting up and asking your kids what they want for breakfast, or trying to think of something yourself – have a plan!
 This can look different for everyone, but here are a few ways to do it.

 - Make a breakfast rotation schedule and assign everyday to a different type of food.
 This is a great one.